SirChronicle/GuviBot/README.md

 # GuviBot

 ## Description 💬
-A discord bot to manage the everyday work at the GCC Discord server.
+A discord bot to manage the everyday work at any Discord server.
 All the cool features are listed below:-

 1. Maintaining record of tasks submitted among the members by the task name and the members allotted for that particular task.
 2. Sending notifications before deadlines.